Treaty (song): Musical style

-Videos
+Music videos

 There were two video clips for "Treaty".
 The first features footage of the 1988 Barunga Festival where the Barunga Statement is shown in its final stages of preparation, and Prime Minister Hawke is shown participating didjeridu-playing and spear-throwing competitions.
 As the Barunga Statement is presented to the Prime Minister, he is accompanied by the Minister for Indigenous Affairs, Gerry Hand.
 Also included in this first clip are images of the band in concert, and footage from the Gove Peninsula of industrial bauxite mining, ceremonial dancing led by Witiyana in the bush and children dancing on the beach.
 According to the director, Stephen Johnson, it was never his intention to make a consciously "political" video.

 A second clip for "Treaty" was made to accompany the Filthy Lucre remix.
 It was also directed by Stephen Johnson and dispenses with the overtly political shots of the previous video.
 The video features images of the band in concert as well as footage from the Gove Peninsula of ceremonial dancing led by Witiyana in the bush, Witiyana and Milkayngu dancing with their instruments on the beach, Mandawuy Yunupingu singing over a blazing fire and children dancing on the beach with portable stereo given to them by Mandawuy Yunupingu.